-A Bernedoodle is a designer breed born from mating a Bernese Mountain Dog and a Poodle.
-The breed is known to have the loyalty and tenacity of the former and the intelligence and overall aesthetics of the latter, making the bernedoodle a perfect companion dog for any home.
+The breed is thought to have the loyalty and tenacity of the former and the intelligence and similar overall aesthetics of the latter, making the Bernedoodle a perfect companion dog for any home.
 However, different Bernedoodles will inherit different traits from each of the two parent breeds.

 Because of their gentle and fun nature, Bernedoodles are suitable for families who have toddlers and small children.